-Your SunPump system comes with two NTC 10k Ohm temperature sensors that need to be installed outdoors and connected by AWG22 2 wire to the lead on the right side of the indoor heat pump unit shown in green as figure S2 on page 6 parts list.
+Your SunPump system comes with two NTC 10k Ohm temperature sensors that need to be installed outdoors and connected by 2-wire AWG22 to the leads on the right side of the indoor heat pump unit shown in green as figure \$2 on page 6 parts list.
 Their purpose is to assist in Defrost and heating controls by measuring small changes in resistance that correspond to temperatures.
 In new construction, the wires can be roughed-in from Mechanical room to roof and soffit overhang areas.
-Make certain S1 is installed in the lower tank thermistor well, as shown in red on the parts page 6.
+Make certain \$1 is installed in the lower tank thermistor well, as shown in red on the parts page 6.
 If it is in the upper Well, move it to the lower for best results.
+Lower the temperature setting when measured near the tank bottom, because it will be very hot at the top - especially when heating is not being used.

-The small black or white plastic connector is a JST SM type used in low voltage Electronics and Vehicles.
+The small black or white plastic connectors are a JST SM type used in low voltage Electronics and Vehicles.
 It is like the Molex type that also uses miniature crimped pins, but is smaller.
 To undue a connection pair, you must depress a catch.
-Do not try to pull apart by tugging on the wires, the pins are not hard to damage and then the fix becomes time consuming.
-Be patient, do not use force.
+To avoid connector damage do not try to pull apart by tugging on the wires, grasp both halves of the plastic connector to pull apart.
+Remember to be patient, please do not use force.

-The Ambient Air sensor should be installed on a shady exterior wall, or alternatively under the roof overhang shown in the picture below.
+The Ambient Air sensor (bottom right), should be installed on a shady exterior wall, or alternatively under the roof overhang shown in the picture below.
 Do not locate inside the Attic, on the roof, or in the Sun.